Moroccan literature: Moroccan novel

-Tangier literary scene
+Literary production from the 1960s to 1990s

+After Moroccan independence, a number of writers of Moroccan origin have become well-known abroad, including Tahar Ben Jelloun and others in France or Laila Lalami in the United States.

+In 1966, a group of Moroccan writers such as Abdellatif Laabi founded a magazine called Souffles-Anfas (أنفاس "Breaths") that was banned by the government in 1972, but gave impetus to the poetry and modern fiction of many Moroccan writers.
+Female authors also emerged such as Malika el Assimi, who promoted not only the cultural traditions of her country, but also women's rights.

+Moroccan works of fiction and non-fiction about the "Years of Lead" include Fatna El Bouih’s Talk of Darkness, Malika Oufkir and Michèle Fitoussi’s Stolen Lives: Twenty Years in a Desert Jail, Mohamed Raiss’s From Skhirat to Tazmamart: A Roundtrip Ticket to Hell, Ahmed Marzouki’s Tazmamart: Cell Number 10, Aziz Binebine’s Tazmamart – Eighteen Years in Morocco’s Secret Prison and Khadija Marouazi's History of Ash.

+English expatriate literature from Tangier

-The city of Tangier, administered internationally during the colonial period, became a literary and artistic hub.
-Mohamed Choukri, author of For Bread Alone, and Mohamed Mrabet were active in Tangier.
-The Americans Paul Bowles and William S. Burroughs also spent considerable time in Tangier, and other writers associated with the Beat Generation passed through as well, including Tennessee Williams, Brion Gysin, Allen Ginsberg and Jack Kerouac.
-The international literary scene in Tangier produced translations of works by Moroccans; Paul Bowles translated work by Choukri, Mrabet, Abdeslam Boulaich, Driss Ben Hamed Charhadi, and Ahmed Yacoubi.
+The city of Tangier, administered internationally during the colonial period, became a literary and artistic hub mainly for expatriate writers from the United States.
+Some Moroccans such as Mohamed Choukri, author of For Bread Alone, and Mohamed Mrabet were also active in Tangier.
+The Americans Paul Bowles and William S. Burroughs spent considerable time in Tangier, and other writers associated with the Beat Generation passed through, including Tennessee Williams, Brion Gysin, Allen Ginsberg and Jack Kerouac.
+The international literary scene in Tangier also produced translations of works by Moroccans: Paul Bowles edited and translated work by Choukri, Mrabet, Abdeslam Boulaich, Driss Ben Hamed Charhadi, and Ahmed Yacoubi.